Cost of Living Comparison: UK and Canada

 Canada is the second-largest country in the world, so there’s enormous variation across the country regarding living costs.
 Canada’s most famous cities typically offer higher average wages (especially for skilled workers) and command higher living costs than more rural areas, so the average cost of living here will depend on what you’re looking for.

-The most costly places to live in Canada are the major cities of Vancouver, British Columbia, where the average apartment price per square metre is $13,391.35, or £8,666.45, and Toronto, Ontario, where an apartment costs $1,560.60, or £1,009.97 per square metre.
+The most costly places to live in Canada are the major cities of Vancouver, British Columbia, where the average city centre apartment price per square metre is $13,576.66, or £8752.02, and Toronto, Ontario, where a city centre apartment costs $12,587.26, or £8,114.22 per square metre*.
 Other pricey locations include Victoria in British Columbia, Hamilton-Burlington in Ontario and Calgary in Alberta.

 If you’re hoping to move to Canada but can’t quite stretch to the living costs of any of its most expensive cities, all is not lost.
 There are cities in many other areas of the country that are far more affordable and offer great value in house prices.
 Popular options include Saint John in New Brunswick, where houses have an average price of $171,596, and another New Brunswick city, Greater Moncton, where you can expect to pay around $174,800 for a home.